Guided Meditation for Sleep Anxiety Support

 • Inward attention can feel activating for some people, especially at night, so modifications and stop rules matter.

-For many beginners, the first useful shift is small.
-The shoulders drop after an exhale, then the mind jumps to tomorrow’s grocery list.
+For many light sleepers, the first useful shift is almost too small to impress anyone.
+The breath lengthens once, then the mind darts to a wedding planning call, the ceiling fan wobble, or whether the garage boxes got sorted.
 That still counts as practice.
-If overthinking is the main pattern, mindfulness for overthinking may be a better daytime starting point.
+One pattern we notice: when overthinking runs the day as well as the night, mindfulness for overthinking may be a better daytime starting point.

 How guided sleep worry meditation works in the nervous system